top of page

 Official Statement — Belgian Art Institute

 ChatGPT Image 31 июл.
-2025 г., 21_18_45.png
+2025 г., 21_49_45.png

-Some artworks are too important to remain locked away.
 The Belgian Art Institute brings them into the digital age — authenticated, scientifically analyzed, and preserved forever on the blockchain.

 By owning one, you become part of the story: protecting cultural history, ensuring it is never lost, and passing it on to future generations.